 APST ND DT Comments • Demonstrate knowledge and understanding of physical, social and intellectual development and characteristics of students and how these may affect learning.
 1.1 • Demonstrate knowledge and understanding of the concepts, substance and structure of the content and teaching strategies of the teacher area.
 2.1 • Know and understand literacy and numeracy teaching strategies and their application in teaching areas.
 2.5

 Domain Two - Professional Practice

-- Professional conversations between the supervising teacher and preservice teacher. - The preservice teacher's written reflections and observation notes. - A supervising teacher's observation notes of preservice teacher's ability to assist in classroom activities and to provide cleardirections.
+- Professional conversations between the supervising teacher and preservice teacher. - The preservice teacher's written reflections and observation notes.

 Not Developed (ND), Developing Towards (DT)